GuildCrafts/topic-benchmarks/sql-basic/README.md

 - `likee_id` is a foreign key reference to a student
 - write the SQL in the file `sql/03-create-table-like.sql`

-Run the SQL for the schema against the `sql-exercises` database to create the tables.
+Run the SQL for the schema against the `sql_benchmark` database to create the tables.

 ### 2: Load the Data